USMC1941/CS112-Rutgers/Assignments/DomTree/README.md

 Submit your `Tree.java` file ONLY.

-If you submit a .class or .zip, or any other file, you will get no credit even if you have a working version on your computer.
+If you submit a `.class` or `.zip`, or any other file, you will get no credit even if you have a working version on your computer.

 ## Grading